Hair Dryer Voltage in Japan: What Travelers Should Know

 Koizumi

-Koizumi’s dual voltage hair dryers are affordable and portable, making them perfect for travel.
+Koizumi’s dual voltage hair dryers are affordable and portable, making them a good choice for travelers who want something easy to carry home.

 Koizumi KDD-0020/N – Key Features